Skip to main content

 Design Principles (Week 3-4)

 Master SOLID principles, Design Patterns, and Clean Code practices.
-These form the foundation of all good software.
+These form the foundation of all professional software.
+Focus on understanding the “why” behind each principle, not just the code examples.
+The goal is to develop an instinct for code structure.

 3